Upcoming Trips: 2021 Monhegan Island, ME

 "There’s a beautiful isolation on Monhegan island.
 A lighthouse.
 A cottage.
 An old inn.
 Though we are vacationers, a group of music lovers who’ve gathered there, when we walk on shore we are treated like neighbors.
 This is an opportunity for a special trip -- all are welcome to enjoy this magical place with us as we explore the island by day, walking on trails and bluffs to the shipwreck or the lighthouse and then gathering in the historic inn for a concert with myself and our guest artists each evening.

-We've had such incredible times here over the last few years -- stunning scenery, great food, drinks and music every night— all in an environment that invites relaxation, reflection and re-charging of ones' batteries.
-The trio this year will be Seth Glier, Vance Gilbert and myself.
+We've had such incredible times here over the last few years - stunning scenery, great food, drinks and music every night- all in an environment that invites relaxation, reflection and re-charging of ones' batteries.
+The trio this year will be Seth Glier, Susan Werner, and myself and a very special guest we plan to announce in late March.
 They are dear friends and the finest musicians and songwriters you can imagine!
 Please join us!" - Ellis Paul

 Ten miles off the formidable rocky coastline of Maine, Monhegan Island with a year-round population of 65 hardy souls, has long been welcoming painters, hikers, birders, sea kayakers, and others in search of an unplugged, scaled-back escape.
 Accessible only by boat (we take the mail ferry over!), Monhegan boasts no paved roads, virtually no cell signal, and a commitment to careful stewardship of its natural resources and way of life.
 We made our inaugural trip out there in 2018 and the island sunk its hooks into us deep!